enoklearn/engineering/exercises/computing/physical-logic-gates.md

 Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

 1. Review part one of [Exploring How Computers Work `Video`](https://www.youtube.com/watch?v=QZwneRb-zqA&list=PLFt_AvWsXl0dPhqVsKt1Ni_46ARyiCGSq&t=50s)
-2. Purchase some wire, batteries, LED light, and paperclips
+2. Purchase some wire, batteries, LED light, and paperclips or download the [Digital Logic Sim](https://sebastian.itch.io/digital-logic-sim)
 3. Create an AND logic gate
 4. Create a NAND logic gate
 5. Share the results with your mentor!